fresheneesz/bitcoinThroughputAnalysis/README.md

 `estimatedAvgHops = log(nodes)/log(connections/2)`

 Blocks would propagate through the fastest nodes in the network first.
-So for example, in a network where each full node has 10 full-node connections, we can expect data to propagate along the 10% fastest nodes in the network.
-However, since latency is an enormous factor in propagation of data through the Bitcoin network, the 10% fastest nodes won't quite be the 10th percentile users, but will skew towards users that are geographically closer to each sending node.
-What this means is that instead of seeing average latency of 125ms along each fastest-hop, we would more likely see 95ms average latency, but instead of seeing average transfer speeds of 155 Mbps we would more likely see 82 Mbps.
+Since every node is connected to at least 8 public nodes, and those public nodes are very likely to have better resources than most machines, I'll make a huge simplification and assume that the fastest path to each node is likely to travel through our 10th percentile nodes for all but the last hop.
+Also, since latency is a large factor for propagation of data through the Bitcoin network, lower-latency nodes will be the fastest connection more often, which means that the latency along each fastest-hop would be smaller than the average.
 This doesn't necessarily mean that data would propagate out mostly by geographic distance (as can be seen by looking at [videos of how blocks propagate](https://dsn.tm.kit.edu/bitcoin/videos.html)), but that lower latency connections would be favored somewhat.

-As a first approximation, one might assume that since 80% of the nodes should have 8 connections and 10% of the nodes should have 88 connections (the other 10% having no relevant connections), that means that 88.9% (`80/(80+10)`) of nodes will on average transfer to a 12.5 percentile machine (`1/8`), and 11.1% of the nodes will on average transfer to a 1.1 percentile machine.
-But given the above line of thinking that skews things toward slower, but closer (lower latency), machines, as a second approximation I'll say that 47% of nodes will transfer fastest to a 90th percentile machine, 47% of nodes will transfer fastest to a 10th percentile machine, and 6% of nodes will transfer to a 1st percentile machine.

-This leads to an extimated average number of hops to any given node of about 8.5.
-See the "Latency-based Miner Centralization" section of the spreadsheet for details.
-It also leads to an assumed 83 Mbps bandwidth (only 10% expected to be used) and an average latency of 95ms.

-HOWEVER, since most 90% nodes won't have public connections, most connections for most nodes will be to 10th percentile machines or above.
-This changes the equation.

-Also however, we need to assume a worst-case-ish scenario.
-If many slow nodes are sybiling the system, that can slow down block propagation.
+We also need to assume an adversarial environment.
+If an attacker is sybiling the system with slow nodes, that can slow down block propagation.
 If 90% of the nodes are attacker nodes, this would slow things down quite a bit.
-In order to combat this, I recommend that particularly slow outgoing connections should add to their banscore so that those slow outgoing connections are dropped in favor of a faster connection.
+In order to combat this, it might be a good idea for nodes to attempt to find a minimum number of (maybe 5) connections to relatively fast nodes, measured by how much sooner on average those connections propagate data to them than other connections.

-Note that compact block size is about [9 KB per MB](https://bitcoincore.org/en/2016/06/07/compact-blocks-faq/) of total block size, giving a compact block size of about 0.9% of the total block size.
+Compact block size is about [9 KB per MB](https://bitcoincore.org/en/2016/06/07/compact-blocks-faq/) of total block size, giving a compact block size of about 0.9% of the total block size.
 Also, the Erlay paper notes that around 99% of transactions in a block have already been processed by a node by the time it was received and so don't need to be sent again.
 So I'll use that my estimates.
+Compact blocks (in high-bandwidth mode) are sent out *before* validation of the block [38](https://github.com/bitcoin/bips/blob/master/bip-0152.mediawiki#Specification_for_version_1)], which means that a node's connections can request block-transactions they don't already have before that node is finished validating the block.
+This is safe because the block header must have a valid proof of work, which prevents any possibility of spam.
+Compact blocks require 3 hops of back-and-forth coordination, which means that for the block to a particular end-node, the block needs to travel through each relay-node on the path to that end-node and once the end-node receives the compact block, it must request missing transactions and then receive and validate those transactions.

 For each newly mined block, each node that's part of the relay must at minimum do the following:

+1. Receive a block inv message (1x latency)

+2. Send a sendcmpct message (1x latency)

-1. Download the block header (1x latency, negligible data)
+3. Download the compact block (1x latency, 0.9% of the transaction data)

-2. Upload a request for the transactions it hasn't already received (1x latency, negligible data)
+4. Send a request for the transactions it hasn't already received (1x latency, negligible data)

-3. Download those missing transactions (1x latency, significant data on the order of the number of transactions)
+5. Download, validate, and rebroadcast those missing transactions (1x latency, about 1% of the total transaction data)
-2. Validate the missing transactions
-3. Rebroadcast the block

 This means we can estimate the average time to reach all (or most) nodes as:

-`timeToReachEdge = hops*(latencyDelay + transferDelay + validationDelay)`
+`timeToReachEdge = latencyDelay + max(transferDelay, validationDelay)`

 where

-* `latencyDelay = 3*latencyPerHop`
+* `latencyDelay = (hops-1)*latencyPerMainHop + 5*latencyPerLastHop`
 * `transferDelay = dataTransferred/avgBandwidth`
-  * `dataTransferred = 2*(compactBlockSize + extraTransactionsSize)`
+  * `dataTransferred = compactBlockSize + extraTransactionsSize`
   * `compactBlockSize = compactness*blocksize`
   * `extraTransactionsSize = missingTransactionPercent*blocksize`
-* `validationDelay = validationTime*transactionsPerBlock*missingTransactionPercent`
+* `validationDelay = transactionsPerBlock*missingTransactionPercent/validationSpeed`
   * `transactionsPerBlock = blocksize/transactionSize`

 The centralization pressure can be measured by the advantage larger mining operations get over smaller ones.
 The apparent extra hashpower (as a percentage) can be given by: